DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 Which Option Should You Choose?
 (IBT_2)
 =========================================

 ..
 NOTE:: These options both use the "standard accuracy" waveform (This means the 1 and 0 pulses can vary a tiny bit from their 58 and 116uS duration).
 This is not a problem for virtually all decoders and would usually only be noticed by a sniffer checking the signal for accuracy (Like DCCInspector-EX).
 We use 2 GPIO pins to generate the DCC signal.
 This saves you from having to create a small 1 transistor and 2 resistor inverter circuit to only use 1 pin.
-If you want to use "high accuracy" mode because you need to free an Arduino pin or some other reason, and you like to solder, please see `High Accuracy Waveform Mode <../high-accuracy.html>`_
+If you want to use "high accuracy" mode because you need to free an Arduino pin or some other reason, and you like to solder, please see :doc:`High Accuracy Waveform Mode </advanced-setup/high-accuracy>`.

 Upgrade (IBT_2)
 ----------------